thkukuk/rsync-backup/README.md

 This script is using sudo to be able to read all files.
 The rule for this is installed as `/etc/sudoers.d/rsync-backup-sudoers`.
 Verify that this works non-interactive by running ```sudo /usr/bin/rsync```.
 The first time you need to accept most likely the lecture of sudo.
-You can instead create the file `/var/lib/sudo/lectured/rsync-backup`.
+You can instead also create a file `/var/lib/sudo/lectured/rsync-backup`.

 ### Adding backup client on the server